jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 9. In the extracted folder, open the `\Hands-on lab\Scripts\template.json` file.

-10. Copy and paste it into the window.
+10. Copy and paste it into the window. **Note: You must overwrite the existing content**

 11. Select **Save**